-- Maintain an overall grade point average (GPA) of 3.0 or higher in order to qualify for graduation. - Earn a grade of C or higher in all graduate courses, elective or required. - All grades earned will remain on the official transcript and will be used in the calculation of the student's overall grade point average. - A graduate student who earns a grade of D or F in any graduate course must repeat the course.
-Under extenuating circumstances, and with approval from his or her graduate program director and academic dean, a student may be permitted to substitute another course for the course in which the D or F was earned. - A student may earn only two grades of C in all graduate courses, and remain eligible for graduation.
+- Maintain an overall grade point average (GPA) of 3.0 or higher in order to qualify for graduation. - All grades earned will remain on the official transcript and will be used in the calculation of the student's overall grade point average. - A graduate student who earns a grade of D or F in any graduate course must repeat the course.
+Under extenuating circumstances, and with approval from his or her Graduate Program Director and Academic Dean, a student may be permitted to substitute another

-- A student who earns more than two Cs must consult with his or her graduate program director and academic dean to determine an acceptable remedy. - Failure to maintain an overall 3.0 GPA will result in academic probation or suspension depending upon the student's academic performance and standing.
+- course for the course in which the D or F was earned. - o A student may earn only two grades of C in all graduate courses within their degree program, to remain eligible for graduation.
+A student who earns more than two Cs within their degree program must consult with his or her Graduate Program Director and Academic Dean to determine an acceptable remedy. - Failure to maintain an overall 3.0 GPA will result in academic probation or suspension depending upon the student's academic performance and standing.

+Academic Probation

-Academic Probation: Graduate students who do not maintain at least a 3.0 cumulative GPA (B average) on all courses in the program of study are on academic probation at the end of the semester during which their GPA falls below 3.0.
-For parttime students, "next enrollment period" may, if approved by the Graduate Program Director, be defined as the next 3-12 credit hours in the program of study.
+Graduate students who do not maintain at least a 3.0 cumulative GPA (B average) on all courses in the program of study are on academic probation at the end of the semester during which their GPA falls below 3.0.
+For part-time students, "next enrollment period" may, if approved by the Graduate Program Director, be defined as the next 3-12 credit hours in the program of study.

+Academic Suspension

-Academic Suspension: A graduate student who has been placed on probation and who fails to raise his/her GPA cumulative to at least 3.0 during the next enrollment period will be placed on academic suspension.
-Suspended students must "sit out" one academic term prior to reenrolling.
+A graduate student who has been placed on probation and who fails to raise his/her cumulative GPA to at least 3.0 during the next enrollment period will be placed on academic suspension.
+Suspended students must "sit out" one academic term prior to re-enrolling.
 Suspended students will be limited to enrolling on a part-time basis until their GPA reaches a 3.0.